 Debt service transfers for GO Bonds totaled \$1.529 billion from the General Funds.
 Fiscal Year 2021 expenditures also included \$140 million for estimated interfund borrowing repayments by the Comptroller, \$405 million in investment borrowing repayments by the Treasurer and \$2.209 billion in repayments of the MLF Borrowings, consisting of \$1.210 billion for the 2020 Short-Term Certificates and approximately \$1.0 billion set aside for payments due with respect to the 2020 CURE Borrowing Act Notes.
 Repayment of the 2020 CURE Borrowing Act Notes is due over the next three Fiscal Years, beginning in Fiscal Year 2022.
-However, the enacted Fiscal Year 2022 Budget assumes the repayment of entire remaining balance, plus interest, in Fiscal Year 2022.
+However, the enacted Fiscal Year 2022 Budget assumes the repayment of entire remaining balance, plus interest, in Fiscal Year 2022, and had been fully repaid by the end of January 2022.

-Fiscal Year 2021 Projected Results
+Fiscal Year 2021 Results

-The Fiscal Year 2021 projected result is a budgetary basis surplus of \$2.669 billion, after early repayment of \$1 billion toward the 2020 CURE Borrowing Act Notes, and prior to the Comptroller's budgetary basis adjustments.
+The General Funds had a budgetary basis surplus of \$2.947 billion in Fiscal Year 2021, after early repayment of \$1 billion toward the 2020 CURE Borrowing Act Notes, and after accounting for the Comptroller's budgetary basis adjustments.
 This surplus was used primarily to reduce the State's unpaid bills, as described in PART V-INVESTMENT CONSIDERATIONS RELATED TO THE STATE-BILL PAYMENT DELAYS" in this Appendix A.

-FISCAL YEAR 2022 BUDGET AND PROJECTED RESULTS
+FISCAL YEAR 2022 BUDGET AND ESTIMATED RESULTS

-On June 17, 2021, the Governor signed the State's Fiscal Year 2022 Budget, contained in P.A.
-102-016 and P.A.
-101-017, into law.
-The Fiscal Year 2022 Budget funds additional investments in education and human services, while fully funding certified pension contributions and continuing progress on debt repayments (including projected early repayment of the remaining 2020 CURE Borrowing Act Notes).
-The balanced budget will allow Illinois to keep pace with the payment of the State's bills, which are at the lowest levels in recent years.
+On June 17, 2021, the Governor signed the State's Fiscal Year 2022 Budget, contained in Public Acts 102-016 and 101-017, into law.
+The Fiscal Year 2022 Budget funds additional investments in education and human services, while fully funding certified pension contributions and continuing progress on debt repayments (including projected early repayment of the remaining 2020 CURE Borrowing Act Notes and all outstanding Interfund Borrowing amounts).

 The Fiscal Year 2022 Budget also directs federal dollars received from the ARP Act to aid businesses and families and invest in Illinois' communities.
-In addition to dollars for specific programming purposes, the ARP Act allocated \$8.381 billion to Illinois through the Coronavirus State Fiscal Recovery Fund and the Coronavirus Capital Projects Fund, which will allow the state to make targeted investments with the most impact.
-The budget allocated approximately \$3 billion from the Coronavirus State Fiscal Recovery Fund dollars to key areas like infrastructure, violence prevention, education, healthcare, affordable housing, and economic recovery.
-In addition to these investments, the enacted budget plan allows for the transfer of \$2 billion to replace lost State revenues to the General Funds to fund essential government services as allowed under the Coronavirus State Fiscal Recovery Fund guidance.
+In addition to dollars for specific programming purposes, the ARP Act allocated \$8.381 billion to Illinois through the Coronavirus State Fiscal Recovery Fund and the Coronavirus Capital Projects Fund (approximately \$54 million of said amount), which will allow the state to make targeted investments with the most impact.
+The budget allocated approximately \$2.8 billion from the CSFRF dollars for capital investments and one-time recovery and rebuilding projects.
+Specifically, these funds initial allocations were earmarked as follows: (i) \$380 million for State agency funding to support the COVID-19 response, (ii) \$573.3 million for economic recovery for small businesses, job training and negatively impacted industries, (iii) \$406.5 million for healthcare response and improving public health outcomes, (iv) \$128.9 million for violence prevention and youth employment, (v) \$114.2 million for affordable housing and to address homelessness, (vi) \$55.8 million for improving educational outcomes and addressing educational disparities, (vii) \$163.8 million for community support programs to address disparities in public health outcomes, and (viii) \$1.0 billion for capital infrastructure.
+In addition to these investments, the budget plan includes the transfer of \$1.5 billion to replace lost State revenues to the General Funds to fund essential government services as allowed under the CSFRF guidance.